-In the afternoon, you will take a train ride and a short ferry trip to Miyajima Island, you’ll reach the Itsukushima shrine.
+In the afternoon, take a train ride and a short ferry trip to Miyajima Island, where you’ll reach the Itsukushima shrine.
 To avoid angering the gods on the island, the main temple buildings were built on stilts on the shores of the island.
-Just offshore, you will see an enormous Torii gate standing in the sea.
-At low tide, you can walk across the sand to take a closer look.
+Just offshore, you will see an enormous Torii gate standing in the sea, and at low tide, you can walk across the sand to take a closer look.

 Day 8 – Kyoto:

 This morning, you’ll make your way to the Hiroshima train station for your next bullet train that you will take without a guide.
 Your next Adventure Leader will be waiting for you at Kyoto Station!

 You’ll start the afternoon off with some traditional meditation.
 Discover your inner peace with a Zen Buddhist monk, who will take you on a journey of tranquillity in a meditation class at the Daisen-In Temple.
 Afterwards, explore the temple, and enjoy an informal tea ceremony with volunteers from the temple.